 Current Fastest Car In The World 2019

-McLaren F1 and the Koenigsegg CCXR Photos: Courtesy of McLaren Automotive Limited; Courtesy of Koenigsegg Automotive AB.
+Photos: Courtesy of McLaren Automotive Limited; Courtesy of Koenigsegg Automotive AB.

 The first production vehicle to crack 200 mph was the Ferrari F40.
 The year was 1987; immediately after that Italian stallion's speedometer registered 201, the race to enter the 300 mph club began.
 In 2019, amid fervent competition between Koenigsegg, Hennessey and Bugatt i, the Chiron Super Sport bested the others by a horseshoed nose, achieving a staggering 304.7 mph.
-In early 2020, a bevy of new hypercars was announcedseveral promising at least 300 mph.
+In early 2020, a bevy of new hypercars was announced—several promising at least 300 mph.
 Then, this year, SSC North America turned a claim into reality, cementing the SSC Tuatara's spot at number two—at least for now.
 So, we're updating our list of the fastest cars in the world and expanding it to show more wheeled lightning.
 (Three quick editor's notes: our sole criterion is top speed, our floor for consideration is at least 218 mph and unproven manufacturer claims are denoted.)

 Porsche 918 Spyder — 218 MPH